kensanata/spellcasters/Qunu.md

 **Curse the land** (5) enchants an entire region and places a curse on it, for example eternal slumber or permanent winter.
 The pronouncement of the curse must be followed by a feasible way to undo it and this possibility must be known to at least one witness.
+There is no other way to end this curse.
 As long as somebody else remembers the curse and the way to undo it, the curse is upheld.
 When the last person who knows how to break the curse dies, the curse is lifted.
 If the curse affects people directly, such as the eternal slumber curse, they must save vs. spells to be able to leave the cursed region.

 **Magic kingdom** (5) enchants an entire region and allows you to create illusions with semi-autonomous behaviour for two miles around